 Learn about the diverse rainforest habitat, where it occurs on the planet, and the plants that are found there.
 Take measurements to compare conditions in the wider Garden and the tropical house and discover just how important the rainforest is for the planet.
-We focus on everyone’s favourite rainforest product, chocolate, learning about its history, farming and Fairtrade.

 This workshop is available year round.